BjBodner/llmvit/README.md

 ```

 The demo uses:
-- QLoRA for efficient fine-tuning
+- QLoRA for efficient fine-tuning.
-- 4-bit quantization with bitsandbytes
+- 4-bit quantization with bitsandbytes.
-- Weights & Biases for experiment tracking (disabled by default)
+- Weights & Biases for experiment tracking (disabled by default).
-- HuggingFace's Trainer for training loop management
+- HuggingFace's Trainer for training loop management.

 You can modify the training arguments in the demo script to adjust:
 - Batch size